 Student Professional Liability Insurance does not cover medical bills that a student may incur if the student gets hurt while performing tasks that are a part of the program curriculum.
-The College maintains Student Accident Insurance which provides limited insurance for accidental injuries that students incur while participating in school-sponsored activities related to the curriculum.
-Coverage is limited to activities that are part of, and a requirement of, the student's curriculum and which is school sponsored.
-The College recommends all students maintain personal health care insurance.
-Personal healthcare insurance provides primary coverage of medical bills in the case of an accidental injury while participating in College sponsored activities.
+The Institute maintains Student Accident Insurance, which provides limited insurance for students' accidental injuries while participating in school-sponsored activities related to the curriculum.
+Coverage is limited to activities that are part of, and a requirement of, the student's curriculum and school-sponsored.
+The Institute recommends all students maintain personal health care insurance.
+Personal healthcare insurance provides primary coverage of medical bills in the case of an accidental injury while participating in Institute-sponsored activities.

 In many instances, externship and clinical sites require that students maintain personal health care insurance.
-Failure to provide proof of personal healthcare insurance at the time of externship or clinical site assignment may prohibit a student from certain sites, and this may delay the completion of the program.
-The College recommends all allied health students maintain personal healthcare insurance to minimize any conflicts with potential clinical sites.
+Failure to provide proof of personal healthcare insurance at the time of externship or clinical site assignment may prohibit a student from certain sites, which may delay the completion of the program.
+The Institute recommends that all allied health students maintain personal healthcare insurance to minimize conflicts with potential clinical sites.

-It is the student's responsibility to immediately notify their instructor, or externship/clinical supervisor and the Associate Dean of Education faculty about any accident or injury to themselves, to another student or to a patient under their care that might cause liability to the student, externship or clinical site, or the College A written report must also be completed.
+It is the student's responsibility to immediately notify their instructor or externship/clinical supervisor and the Director of Education faculty about any accident or injury to themselves, to another student, or to a patient under their care that might cause liability to the student, externship or clinical site, or the Institute.
+A written report must also be completed.